 Hike through a lush forest, fording creeks on this splashy North Georgia adventure, to the gorgeous and secluded double waterfalls of Emery Creek Falls.

 Nestled in northwest Georgia, this trail follows lushly forested creek banks to a pair of stunning, beautiful, remote waterfalls.
 The trail is a refreshing, water-filled adventure, and especially fun in Georgia’s sweltering summer months: along its scenic length, the trail splashes through 20 creek crossings to the tumbling cascades of Emery Creek Falls.

 The remote waterfalls on this trail are well worth the hike, but the trail requires some patience and experience to follow the seldom-marked trail and cross the creek’s slippery beds.
 While we don’t recommend this trail to novice hikers, it’s one of our Georgia favorites – and can be a fun adventure for experienced hikers.

 Emery Creek Trail: the hike

 The adventure begins at a trailhead off a graveled forest road (view maps and driving directions) near Chatsworth, Georgia.
 The trail follows a ridge along Holly Creek, catching glimpses of waterfalls and whitewater on the trail’s left far below.
 The hike reaches the convergence of Emery Creek and Holly Creek at .3 mile, the first, and often most difficult, of many creek crossings on the hike.

 The trail crosses the two converging creeks, landing briefly on the mid-creek peninsula and passing a campsite.
 When the creek’s flow is normal, there’s really no easy way to cross without getting wet.
-(Since submerged rocks are often slippery, we try to plan a route through the sandy stream bed and pack our camera gear and electronics in dry bags.)
+(Since submerged rocks are often slippery, we try to plan a route through the sandy stream bed and pack our camera gear and electronics in a dry bag.)

 The trail dives deeper into a lush deciduous forest filled with vibrant green moss, ferns, wildflowers, and mushrooms.
 The trail playfully winds through the forest, following and then crossing Emery Creek at .5 mile, .9 mile, and 1.1 miles.
 The hike arcs north at 1.2 miles, passing several trailside campsites and reaching the site of an old homestead, where the skeletons of several antique trucks sit rusting in the green, damp forest.